What is Vegly?

 Will I have food waste?

 We do our best to limit any food waste that may occur in the plans we create, as we don’t want food waste ourselves.
-We try to ensure that week plans have enough meals to use up what you may have leftover from buying a perishable item, or we make sure it can get used up in the next week plan.
-We also include tips on how to deal with leftover ingredients when possible.
+We try to ensure that our week plans have enough meals to use up what you may have leftover from buying a perishable item, or we make sure it can get used up in the next week plan.
+We also include tips on how to deal with leftover ingredients in our recipes when possible.
 If you buy food in quantities matching the grocery list then food waste should be minimal if there is any at all.
 As you can also customise the meal plans, you also have control over using ingredients that you may have on hand to avoid them going to waste.

 Can I substitute cooking vegly meals by eating out instead?

 Yes, many meals (especially lunches and snacks) are available in restaurants and supermarkets.
 Always check first with the restaurant if their version of the meal is vegetarian especially where cheese or sauces are involved.
 Some cheeses are not always vegetarian, such as parmesan, and some sauces may include fish sauce or a meat stock.